IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/monitoring_and_apis.md

 You should see the full HTTP request and response JSON objects with the expected "Hello World" message.

 {% hint style="success" %}
 Huge congratulations on exploring the ICF web UI!
-As you can see, you can do everything within the web UI that can be done from the IBM Cloud CLI and the Cloud Functions plugin and more.
+As you can see, you can do everything within the web UI that can be done from the IBM Cloud CLI with the Cloud Functions plugin and more.
 {% endhint %}